 As specified by Wheelpoint.nl/exclusive is more difficult for a truck to see the road and other cars than it is for a standard passenger car.
 For example, 18 wheelers have extremely large blind spots which cause the driver not to be able to see if another vehicle is present.
 This is extremely true in cases of a car being present in the left or right rear area of a truck.
 Cars are often crushed or forced off the road after a truck fails to see them, whereas if a car failed to see another passenger car, the damage would not be as significant and it may be possible to stop the accident before it even takes place.

-Trucks are also more prone to rollover accidents than standard passenger cars.
+According to an auto injury lawyer, trucks are also more prone to rollover accidents than standard passenger cars.
 If a truck rolls over, it has the potential to cause a greater accident because of the sheer size of the truck alone.
 If a truck takes a turn at too high a speed, they can roll over, whereas it usually takes an accident first to cause a passenger car to roll over.
 Trucks are often reported to flip over on the freeway for example, this may crush passenger cars that are in its path or cause a major pileup of cars.

 Make sure to contact an accident lawyer if you have been involved in a truck accident that you believe was caused by careless driver behavior.